hoojaoh/data-stunning/README.md

 1. Add your image following the naming standard `Country-Name-of-Image.jpg`.
 1. Edit the directory `README.csv` file adding the image details.
 1. Send a pull request.

+_Note: If the source URL has one or more commas in it you will need to replace them with `%2C` when pasting into the `README.csv` file._